joeltimothyoh/Copy-Files/README.md

 * Copy-Files can be used as a script or module.

 ## Usage
 Copy-Files can either be used as a standalone script, or as a module together with separate configuration scripts.
+The Standalone script allows for greater portability and isolation, while the module allows for greater accessibility, scalability and upgradability.

 ### Standalone Script
 * Fill in the sources, destinations, and robocopy options within the `Copy-Files.ps1` script.